Visit the institution website for COVID‑19 updates

 The MSc at Hull is designed to enable you to overcome those challenges.
 It prepares you to exploit the extraordinary potential of distributed systems, both in terms of storage capacity and processing power, whilst being aware of the unique constraints and security problems they introduce.
 You will have access to cutting-edge equipment and facilities, and you will finish with a much greater understanding of how software development needs to adapt to the unique environment of a distributed system.
 These skills and knowledge are highly sought-after in an industry that is increasingly adopting new distributed technology, such as cloud-based solutions.

-The Department of Computer Science creates an excellent experience for students, with a supportive student community.
+Studying Computer Science at Hull, you'll benefit from an excellent experience for students with a supportive community.
 We have an international reputation for our research activities, with a strong record of industrial and public grant funding.
 We are also affiliated with Microsoft’s DreamSpark programme, which allows you to access the latest Microsoft operating systems and development software for home use.
-Once registered with the department, you can download the software free of charge.
+Once registered with the University, you can download the software free of charge.

 Information for international students